Buy a House in Warsaw – Poland’s Capital Awaits

 1. Metro: Warsaw has two metro lines, M1 and M2, intersecting at several vital stations.
 The metro is fast and reliable, making it a popular choice for commuters and travellers.

-1. Trams: The city boasts an extensive tram network, with numerous routes covering most areas of Warsaw.
+1. Trams: The city boasts an extensive tram network with numerous routes covering most areas of Warsaw.
 Trams are a convenient way to navigate the city, offering frequent service and easy connections to other modes of transport.

 2. Buses: Warsaw’s bus network complements the tram and metro systems, providing coverage to areas not served by rail.
 Buses operate on various routes, including express lines and night buses, ensuring accessibility throughout the city.